LordMikkel/Minishell/README.md

 ### The `clean_all()` (Shutdown)
 Executed only upon `exit` or fatal error.
-* **Deep Sweep:** Frees environment variables linked lists, history descriptors, and internal shell configurations.
+* **Free All:** Frees environment variables linked lists, history descriptors, ast nodes, token array and internal shell configurations.
 * **Result:** 0 leaks reachable at exit (validated with Valgrind).

 ### 🧪 7.
 Testing & Quality Control

-To ensure system robustness we tested our Minishell to intensive automated testing using the community-standard 42_minishell_tester suite.
+To ensure system robustness we tested our Minishell to intensive automated testing using the community-standard [42_minishell_tester](https://github.com/zstenger93/42_minishell_tester).
 Our customized testing regimen covered everything from basic command execution to edge cases like signal handling, complex pipe chains, and memory leak detection via Valgrind.

 ###  Test Results Summary
 The implementation successfully passed all validation criteria: